astropy/astropy/docs/cosmology/io.rst

     -------- ------------ ------- ------- ------- ----------- -------
     Planck18        67.66 0.30966  2.7255   3.046 0.0 ..
 0.06 0.04897

-Now this :class:|QTable| can be used to load a new cosmological instance identical to the ``Planck18`` cosmology from which it was created.
+Now this |QTable| can be used to load a new cosmological instance identical to the ``Planck18`` cosmology from which it was created.

 .. code-block::